-- BusNSW states that a state-wide ticketing management solution "could dramatically improve the customer's experience in regional NSW and provide rural customers with a seamless integration to the Greater Sydney public transport network". - The Advocate for Children and Young People (ACYP) supports the introduction of electronic ticketing "to allow for innovation for vulnerable people to travel safely".
-ACYP suggests this could facilitate provision of travel vouchers for disadvantaged people, allow remote topping up by homelessness services or caseworkers. - Action for Public Transport (NSW) support the extension of the Opal system across NSW "to produce a predictable and seamless payment system".
-Coffs Harbour City Council also supports introduction of the Opal system. - NCOSS submits there is community support for greater service integration and integration of fare arrangements to allow rural and regional customers to "access the benefits of the transport system integration currently enjoyed by their metropolitan counterparts".
+- BusNSW states that a state-wide ticketing management solution "could dramatically improve the customer's experience in regional NSW and provide rural customers with a seamless integration to the Greater Sydney public transport network".60 - The Advocate for Children and Young People (ACYP) supports the introduction of electronic ticketing "to allow for innovation for vulnerable people to travel safely".61 ACYP suggests this could facilitate provision of travel vouchers for disadvantaged people, allow remote topping up by homelessness services or caseworkers. - Action for Public Transport (NSW) support the extension of the Opal system across NSW "to produce a predictable and seamless payment system".
+62 Coffs Harbour City Council also supports introduction of the Opal system.63